Submitting your Works

 Unless otherwise specified, all works in DR-NTU can be viewed and downloaded by users for their own research, private study and teaching purposes.
 However, it is not permitted to use DR-NTU works for (a) commercial purposes, (b) the creation of a database or (c) dissemination to other people.
 Users agree not to misrepresent and misapply research findings.

 Contributors to DR-NTU must hold the copyright (either solely or jointly) or the right to deposit for the content that they submit to DR-NTU.
 To enable NTU to manage, deposit and disseminate the materials submitted to the repository, the author/creator/ copyright holder(s) must grant the University a royalty-free, irrevocable, perpetual and non-exclusive license to use and reproduce the work.
 They should make sure that any existing agreements related to the submitted works, such as prior agreements with journal publishers, are not in conflict with preservation and dissemination of the works through DR-NTU.

-  For works that are unpublished, such as PhD theses, the use of the works will be governed by Creative Commons License - Attribution-NoDerivatives 4.0 International (CC BY-ND 4.0).
+For works that are unpublished, such as PhD theses, the use of the works will be governed by Creative Commons License - Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).
 For more information about Creative Commons, please click here.